 I would like to invite you to re-look into what can be done, and what you are willing to do, in order to improve the personal safety of these professionals.

 I fully understand we have to ensure they do not look confrontational, aggressive or authoritative, and I also understand that we live in a world where access to financial resources is restricted.

-However, what has happened to Craig Wylde and Claire Lewis has now happened.
-Both of them know only too well that we cannot turn back the time.
+However, what has happened to my friend has now happened.
+We cannot turn back the time.
 But what we all feel so strongly about is that SOMETHING must happen, otherwise we will sooner rather than later look at another fatality within this sector, which could be prevented by the issuing of the right type of PPE.

 The fact of the matter is (as sad as it might be)… widely available statistics will tell us that it is unfortunately only a matter of time until another prison or correctional officer will be attacked, beaten, punched, kicked or stabbed (as much as we all will hate this fact).
 The statistics can of course not give us the name of the next person who will become part of this statistic… so our responsibility must be to ensure it is a) not our name, and b) not the name of our colleagues and employees.
 However, there is no question about it… it will happen.
 What will we/you have done in order to reduce that risk?